Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 return {'FINISHED'}

-And appended this operator to my panel layout in the 3D viewport:
+And added this operator to my panel layout in the 3D viewport, which appeared as an clickable button in my Blender Add-on GUI:

 self.layout.operator('export_scene.project_dir')